Innsbruck Early Music Festival 2019 Review: La Dori

 Shortly after the death of the Archduke he moved to Vienna where he died at the relatively young age of 46 whilst at the height of his powers, rumored to have been poisoned by jealous rivals.
 He was supposed to have composed, among many other works, numerous operas, although only 15 now exist, of which “La Dori” is possibly the most famous, having received three revivals during the 20th century.

 The libretto of “La Dori,” by Giovanni Filippo Apolloni, is a complex narrative, consisting of ten characters, in which disguise and mistaken identity play a fundamental role.
-Without a prior knowledge of the plot it would be difficult to follow; even with surtitles it is no simple task.
+Without prior knowledge of the plot, it would be difficult to follow; even with surtitles, it is no simple task.

 The synopsis in the program booklet, which is essential reading for anyone who wants to understand the narrative, begins with an intricate backstory, which runs to a page and a half, and for added confusion also includes another character called Dori.
 Very briefly, the opera centers on La Dori, a woman, who is disguised as a man, named Ali, who is in love with a man, named Oronte, and Tolomeo, a man disguised as a woman, called Celinda, who is in love with a woman called Arsinoe.
 Just to complicate matters Tolomeo was actually performed in this production by a woman, so that the role of a man is played by a woman, disguised as a woman, in love with a woman.
 But this is to simplify things almost to the point of absurdity: it is far more complicated!